Please remember, we are not a walk-in clinic. You must have a scheduled appointment.

 laurel-wolf

-Laurel Wolf
+Laurel Wolff

 Laurel is a licensed mental health counselor.
 She brings warmth, humor, and patience to our work.
 She works best with people who are ready and willing to go deep and are open to exploring new ways of engaging with themselves and others.